-A decision by Origin, following the completion of the initial five well drilling programme in the Beetaloo basin, not to participate in any further drilling operations, could have a material adverse effect on the Group's business, prospects, financial condition and results of operations.
+A decision by Origin, following the completion of the Stage 2 drilling and exploration programme in the Beetaloo Subbasin, not to participate in further drilling operations, could have a material adverse effect on the Group's business, prospects, financial condition and results of operations.

-Under the terms of the Agreements, Falcon Australia is carried in a nine well exploration and appraisal programme with all costs covered for the first five wells.
-The next 4 wells have a capped expenditure with overruns funded by each in proportion to their working interest.
+Following an amendment to the Agreements in August 2018, Falcon Australia is now in Stage 2 of the drilling and exploration programme with capped expenditure of approximately A\$65 million with overruns funded by each party in proportion to their working interest.
 Falcon retains a 30% interest in the exploration permits.
-If Origin decide to reduce or surrender their interest in the Beetaloo basin permits and not complete the agreed farm-out and if the Group was unable to secure a new farm-in or joint venture partner for the development of the Beetaloo basin, its ability to develop and realise its investment in the asset could be significantly curtailed.
+If Origin decide to reduce or surrender their interest in the Beetaloo Sub-basin permits and not complete the agreed farm-out and if the Group was unable to secure a new farm-in or joint venture partner for the development of the Beetaloo Sub-basin, its ability to develop and realise its investment in the asset could be significantly curtailed.
 This could have a material adverse effect on the Group's business, prospects, financial condition and results of operations.

-Should Falcon fail to find a farm-in or joint venture partner to farm into Falcon's Karoo exploration licence, if awarded; this could have a material adverse effect on the Group's business, prospects, financial condition and results of
+Should Falcon fail to find a farm-in or joint venture partner to farm into Falcon's Karoo exploration licence, if awarded; this could have a material adverse effect on the Group's business, prospects, financial condition and results of operations.